AstunTechnology/ramblers-cymru-paths-to-wellbeing/README.md

 # Paths to Wellbeing

-Monorepo for Ramblers Cymru Paths to Wellbeing website.
+Ramblers Cymru Paths to Wellbeing website.

 * `map` contains the source for the OpenLayers map
-* `website` contains the Elevently website
+* `website` contains the Eleventy website

 Both projects need to be built in order to end up with a website containing a map.